Altitude Sickness - Medical Condition

 Risk factors for altitude sickness include:

 However, AMS can be a warning sign of high altitude cerebral edema (HACE).
 HACE causes swelling in the brain that can result in coma and death within hours.
-Early signs of HACE include severe headache, confusion, and hallucinations, as well as staggering or stumbling.
+Early signs of HACE include severe headache, confusion, drowsiness, and hallucinations, as well as staggering or stumbling.
 A person with HACE must descend to a lower altitude immediately to prevent serious consequences.

-High-altitude pulmonary edema (HAPE) develops one to three days after a rapid ascent above 2,500 metres (8,000 feet).
+High-altitude pulmonary edema (HAPE) develops 1 to 3 days after a rapid ascent above 2,500 metres (8,000 feet).
 When most people climb this high, fluid begins to accumulate in their lungs.
 With HAPE, the fluid builds up more quickly than it can drain.
 People become so breathless they remain unable to breathe normally even after long rests.
 Their skin turns blue, and they may cough up frothy, pink sputum and eventually fall into a coma.
 If not treated immediately and moved to a lower elevation, people with HAPE can die from the illness.
 Both HACE and HAPE can develop without AMS occurring first.

 Altitude sickness can be complicated by any chronic illness.
 It can also be complicated by other high-altitude health problems such as frostbite, blood clots in the legs and lungs, dehydration, and swollen feet and ankles.